spring-field

 Easter Sunday was the first one with just the kids and me — our second since becoming a single-parent family because last year, my mom was with us.

-Last year, we did things the way we had always done them … new shoes, new clothes, Easter eggs, Easter baskets, church, ham, potato salad, dessert … for as long as I can remember, this is how we celebrated Easter as a family.
+Last year, we did things the way we had always done them … new shoes, new clothes, Easter eggs, Easter baskets, church, ham, potato salad, dessert.
+For as long as I can remember, this is how we celebrated Easter as a family.
 Those were our traditions.

-This year I didn’t know what we’d do.
 With it being just us, I realized we could do anything!
 We didn’t have to do things the way we’d always done them.
 We could be open to new ideas and find something special in the celebration that was just for us.

 When one member of a family leaves, for whatever reason, birthdays and holidays and special days for a long time afterward are tinged with the memory of “how we did things before.”
 And because of those memories, special days are often not the celebrations that they should be but are instead sad reminders of what (and who) is missing.